Best Microbiology Laboratory Techniques in Pharmaceuticals

 Microbiology laboratory techniques for Laminar flow cabinets

-Laminar flow and biohazard cabinets are most widely used working station for Microbiologists who have to carry out most of their tricky works inside those cabinets for their own safety and their laboratory environments.
+Laminar flow and biohazard cabinets are the most widely used working stations for Microbiologists who have to carry out most of their tricky work inside those cabinets for their safety and their laboratory environments.

 Do you know how Laminar flow cabinet Works?

-The purified air travels in laminar lines across the working zone of the cabinet in a vertical, uni-directional stream and leaves the main work chamber across the entire open front of the cabinet.
+The purified air travels in laminar lines across the cabinet’s working zone in a vertical, unidirectional stream and leaves the main work chamber across the entire open front of the cabinet.

-A nominal filter face velocity of 0.45 m/s or 90 fpm ensures that there is low enough velocity to minimize turbulence of air and possible entrapment of air from the room.
+A nominal filter face velocity of 0.45 m/s or 90 fpm ensures that the velocity is low enough to minimize air turbulence and possible entrapment from the room.

 210 SOPs, 197 GMP Manuals, 64 Templates, 30 Training modules, 167 Forms.
 Additional documents included each month.
 All written and updated by GMP experts.
 Checkout sample previews.
 Access to exclusive content for an affordable fee.